Fall of New Orleans and Federal Occupation

 Butler’s ordinances to provide relief for the destitute were as politically calculated as necessary.
 New Orleans was a city that survived by commercial activity, and the federal blockade effectively shut down the port—the engine that drove the New Orleans economy.
 Imports shrank from a pre-war value of almost $156 million to almost $30 million by 1862.
 According to Gerald Capers, “By the end of 1861 the Union blockade had cut exports to a trickle.”
 Butler responded to the economic crises by setting up a welfare state.
 Immediately after occupation he issued Order No. 25 to alleviate “the deplorable state of destitution and hunger of the mechanics and working classes of the city” by “assessing individuals and firms… one fourth contributed” to the erstwhile Confederate government.
 The taxes collected as a result of Order 25 allowed the military government to employ 2,000 men at 50 cents a day cleaning up a city strewn with filth and dead animal carcasses.
 Still, the economic plight of the city’s poor was such that Butler also issued Order No. 55, which put on relief 11,000 families, most of whom were Irish and German.

 Butler saw the disaffected working class as an opportunity to raise unionist regiments.
 In addition to the existing regiments that absorbed white volunteers, Butler formed two white infantry and two cavalry regiments by the fall of 1862.
-He also formed three regiments of free blacks and ex-slaves, officered by members of the gens de couleur libres class.
+He also formed three regiments of free black and formerly enslaved men, officered by members of the gens de couleur libres class.
 Butler increased the size of his army from 13,700 to 17,800 “trained and disciplined men.”

 Butler proved to be an able administrator.
 He fed the hungry, employed the jobless, and rid the city of the yellow fever threat by a thorough cleaning and quarantine program.
 Nevertheless, he lacked military prowess.
 After a Union victory at Baton Rouge (in which his subordinate commander General Thomas Williams was killed), Butler ordered Baton Rouge evacuated because he feared an attack on New Orleans.
 The only other military action during Butler’s tenure was Brigadier General Godfrey Weitzel’s success in driving Confederate forces out of Lafourche Parish.
 Butler thought that the Union’s Army of the Gulf was too small for conducting a major campaign.